LanKit/DatatablesBundle/Resources/doc/index.md

 This bundle provides an intuitive way to process DataTables.js requests by using mData.
 The mData from the DataTables request corresponds to fields and associations on a specific entity.
-You can access related entities off the base entity by using dottted notation.
+You can access related entities off the base entity by using dotted notation.

 For example, a mData structure to query an entity may look like the following: